pudymody/slidy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This is a fully responsive css slide system.
-You can read more in my [blog post]()
+You can read more in my [blog post](https://pudymody.netlify.app/blog/2022-10-14-fully-responsive-css-slide-system/) or view a [demo](https://pudymody.github.io/slidy) (currently only working in chrome and safari as it uses container queries)